-Working with someone who's located thousands of miles away and in a different timezone can be difficult when you're not experienced in handling cross-cultural differences and communicating effectively with someone you rarely see.
-This difficult part in a long-distance working relationship is most understood by business owners who outsource some of the work to a remote location.
+Working with someone who’s located thousands of miles away and in a different time zone can be difficult when you’re not experienced in handling cross-cultural differences and communicating effectively with someone you rarely see.
+This difficult part of a long-distance working relationship is most understood by business owners who outsource some of the work to a remote location.
 If you have business support staff in the Philippines, then consider these tips when managing your staff from far away.

 Keep the Lines of Communication Open